La fanciulla del West: Early performance history and critical assessment

-La fanciulla del West was premièred on 10 December 1910 at the Metropolitan Opera in New York City, who commissioned the work.
+La fanciulla del West was premièred on 10 December 1910 at the Metropolitan Opera in New York City, which commissioned the work.
 Puccini created the leading roles of Dick Johnson and Minnie for Enrico Caruso and Emmy Destinn, the company's two leading singers.
 Also in the cast was Pasquale Amato as Jack Rance.
 The Met's music director Arturo Toscanini, who called the opera a " great symphonic poem", conducted.
 This was the first world première of an opera at the Met, and was extremely well-received by audiences in this initial production.
 At the première, the composer received fourteen curtain calls after the first act, nineteen curtain calls after the second act, and twenty after the finale.

 Puccini himself was incredibly thrilled with the work and both he and his publisher, Ricordi, assumed that the opera's enthusiastic response from New York audiences would translate into another popular success on the international stage.
 In some respects this was initially the case, as the opera enjoyed a large number of stagings in the two years after its premiere with many performances in major American cities, over twenty productions in German opera houses, and performances in theaters in London, Liverpool, Buenos Aires, Naples, Milan, Rome, and Budapest.
 Critical reaction to the opera, however, never matched Puccini's own favorable view of his opera, and the work struggled to a find a place in the regularly performed opera repertoire after this initial flurry of performances.

 American critics were lukewarm in their reception, largely criticizing the work for failing to successfully incorporate American idioms into its musical score.
 In analyzing the disparity between audience response and American critical reaction, musicologist Kathryn Fenton asserts that American critics were trying to wrestle with their conceptions of American identity stating,Marked by ambivalence, the reviews expose the New York City critics' struggle to reconcile the opera they expected to see with the one they actually saw.
 Their view of the opera's place in Puccini's repertoire and in the early 20th-century opera canon differed—in some cases drastically—with the composer's own assessment.
 One of the strongest objections made concerned its local color, its attempt to portray a Californian mining camp during the 1849 Gold Rush through characters, dialect, body language, clothing, buildings, landscape, customs, situation, and—most importantly—music considered stereotypical of the region.
 Critics found the manner in which Puccini attempted to musically depict the American locale problematic.